Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Nonlinear Market Model

 \subsection{Contracts with Trading Adjustments}

 We will consider financial contracts between two parties, called the \textit{hedger} and the \textit{counterparty}.
-In what follows, all the cash flows will be viewed from the prospective of the hedger.
+In what follows, all the cash flows will be viewed from the prospective of the hedger, with the convention that a positive cash flow means that the hedger receives the corresponding amount, and a negative cash flow meaning that the hedger makes a payment.
 A \textit{bilateral financial contract} (or simply a {\it contract}) is given as a pair $\cC=(A,\cX)$ where the meaning of each term is explained below.

-A stochastic processes $A$ represents the {\it cumulative cash flows} from time 0 till maturity date $T$.
-The process $A$ is assumed to model the (cumulative) cash flows of a given contract, which are either paid out from the hedger's wealth or added to the his wealth via the value process of his portfolio of traded assets (including cash).
-Note that the price of the contract exchanged at its initiation will not be included in $A$.
-For example, if a contract stipulates that the hedger will `receive' the (possibly random) cash flows $a_1, a_2, \dots , a_m$ at times $t_1, t_2, \dots , t_m \in (0,T]$, then
+A stochastic processes $A$ represents the {\it cumulative cash flows} from time 0 till the contracts's maturity date, which is denoted as $T$.
+In the financial interpretation, the process $A$ is assumed to model the cumulative (promised) cash flows of a given contract, which are either paid out from the hedger's wealth or added to his wealth via the value process of his portfolio of traded assets (including positive or negative holdings of cash, that is, lent or borrowed money).
+Note that the price of the contract $\cC$ exchanged at its initiation (that is, at time 0) is not included in $A$.
+For example, if the contract stipulates that the hedger will `receive' the (possibly random and of arbitrary signs) cash flows $a_1,a_2,\dots,a_m$ at times $t_1,t_2,\dots,t_m \in (0,T]$, then $A$ is given by

-Let $(A^t,0)$ denote a contract initiated at time $t$ with $\cX =0$.
-Then the only cash flow exchanged between parties at time $t$ is the price of the contract, denoted as $p_t$, and thus the remaining cash flows of $(A^t,0)$ are given as $A^t_u := A_u - A_t$ for $u \in [t,T]$.
-In particular, the equality $A^t_t=0$ is valid for any contract $(A,0)$ and any date $t \in [0,T)$.
-All future cash flows $a_l$ for $l$ such that $t_l >t$ are predetermined, in the sense that they are explicitly specified by the contract covenants, but the price $p_t$ needs to be first properly defined and next computed using some particular market model.
+Let $(A^t,0)$ denote a {\it basic contract} originated at time $t$ with $\cX =0$.
+Then the only cash flow exchanged between the counterparties at time $t$ is the price of the contract and thus the remaining cumulative cash flows of $(A^t,0)$ are given as $A^t_u := A_u-A_t$ for $u \in [t,T]$.
+In particular, the equality $A^t_t=0$ is valid for any basic contract $(A,0)$ and any date $t \in [0,T)$.
+All future cash flows $a_l$ for $l$ such that $t_l >t$ are predetermined, in the sense that they are explicitly specified by the contract covenants.